top of page

 Let's get started!

-We’ll begin with an initial consultation, to unpick your dog’s issues and determine a way forward.
-I’ll send you a personalised behaviour modification plan and provide support and guidance every step of the way.
+I'll ask that you organise a vet referral and whilst you're waiting on that, you can fill in an online behaviour history form.
+We’ll then begin with an initial consultation, to unpick your dog’s issues and determine a way forward.
+I’ll send you a personalised behaviour modification plan and advise on the best support package to guide you through the plan.

 “I’m so grateful for your advice”